Apps72/Dev.Data/ReadMe.md

 ### Version 2.7.5

 * FIX: When the CommandText is empty, returns a empty value (zero array, null value or zero).
+* FIX: For the Generator, set the correct type for SQL Server type TINYINT (System.Byte).

 ### [RoadMap]